determined-ai/determined/docs/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-slurm/slurm-known-issues.rst

          <exp-bind-mounts>` in the ``task_container_defaults`` section of your master configuration
          as shown below.
 Unlike Singularity, PodMan V4.0+ no longer maps ``/etc/hosts`` from the host into the running container by default.
-On the initial startup, the Determined Slurm launcher automatically adds this section when adding the ``resource_manager`` section.
-If, however, you have since changed the file you may need to manually add the :ref:`bind mount
-         <exp-bind-mounts>` to ensure that jobs can resolve all host addresses in the cluster:
+On the initial startup, the Determined Slurm launcher automatically adds the ``task_container_defaults`` fragment below when adding the ``resource_manager`` section.
+If, however, you have since changed the file you may need to manually add the :ref:`bind mount <exp-bind-mounts>` to ensure that jobs can resolve all host addresses in the cluster:

          .. code:: yaml